BerendKemper/emperjs/README.md

                         <code>response</code> <a href="#class-response">&lt;Response&gt;</a>
                     </summary>
                     <div>
-                        An instance of the class from the App.ServerResponse.
+                        An instance of the class from the Server.ServerResponse.
                     </div>
                 </details>
             </ul>